linadimitrov/Maternal_bmi/README.md

-# firstrepository
+# maternal_bmi
-Examining relationship between maternal pre-pregnancy BMI and preterm birth in a sample from the National Children's Study
+Code used to examine the relationship between maternal pre-pregnancy BMI and preterm birth in a sample of mother's and their babies from the NICHD's National Children's Study